 Un uom nasce a la riva de l’Indo, e quivi non è chi ragioni di Cristo né chi legga né chi scriva; e tutti suoi voleri e atti buoni sono, quanto ragione umana vede, sanza peccato in vita o in sermoni.
 (Par.
 19.70-75)

 A man is born along the shoreline of the Indus River; none is there to speak or teach or write of Christ.
 And he, as far as human reason sees, in all he seeks and all he does is good: there is no sin within his life or speech.

 Dante’s emphasis in this passage is squarely on the transmission of ideas.
 He offers as his test case the example of someone condemned to an absolute lack of access to information about Christ, for there is no one in the specified geographical location who speaks or reads or writes of Him.

-At the beginning of the Convivio Dante stipulates that men can be deprived of knowledge because of material defects in their places of birth, such as the lack of a University:
+Dante’s sense of the critical importance of access to knowledge is already expressed in the first chapter of his philosophical treatise Convivio (circa 1304-1307).
+Here Dante stipulates that men can be disadvantaged because of material defects in their places of birth, such as the lack of a University: